John Gilbert (actor): Greta Garbo

-Sound Era
+Sound era

-With the coming of sound, Gilbert's vocal talents made a good first impression, though the studio had failed to conduct a voice test.
+With the coming of sound, Gilbert's vocal talents made a good first impression, although the studio had failed to conduct a voice test.
 The conventional wisdom of the day dictated that actors in the new talkies should emulate "correct stage diction".
-Gilbert's strict adherence to this method produced an affected delivery that made audiences giggle, and not due to any particularity in Gilbert's natural speech.
+Gilbert's strict adherence to that method produced an affected delivery that made audiences giggle, rather than any particularity in Gilbert's natural speech.
 Indeed, the "quality of his voice compared well with that of co-star Conrad Nagel, regarded as having one of the best voices for sound."

 Gilbert signed an immensely lucrative multi-picture contract with MGM in 1928 that totaled $1,500,000.
 The terms of the agreement positioned MGM executives Irving Thalberg and Nicholas Schenck, both sympathetic to the star, to supervise his career.
 Gilbert, however, frequently clashed with studio head Louis B. Mayer over creative, social and financial matters.
-A confrontation between the two men, one that became physical, occurred at the planned double-wedding of Garbo and Gilbert and director King Vidor and actress Eleanor Boardman.
+A confrontation between the two men, which became physical, occurred at the planned double-wedding of Garbo and Gilbert and director King Vidor and actress Eleanor Boardman.
 Mayer reportedly made a crude remark to Gilbert about Garbo, and Gilbert reacted by knocking Mayer to the floor with his fist.
-While this story has been disputed or dismissed as hearsay by some historians, Vidor's bride Eleanor Boardman insisted that she actually witnessed the altercation.
+While that story has been disputed or dismissed as hearsay by some historians, Vidor's bride, Eleanor Boardman, insisted that she personally witnessed the altercation.

 In the all-star musical comedy The Hollywood Revue of 1929 (1929), Gilbert and Norma Shearer played the balcony scene from Shakespeare's Romeo and Juliet, first as written, then followed with a slang rendition of the scene.
 The comic effect served to "dispell the bad impression" produced by Gilbert's original "mincing" delivery.

 His Glorious Night

 Audiences awaited further romantic roles from Gilbert on the talking screen.
 The next vehicle was the Ruritanian romance His Glorious Night (1929), directed by Lionel Barrymore.
 According to reviewers, audiences laughed nervously at Gilbert's performance.
 The offense was not Gilbert's voice, but the awkward scenario along with the overly ardent love scenes.
 In one, Gilbert keeps kissing his leading lady, (Catherine Dale Owen), while saying "I love you" over and over again.
-The scene was parodied in the MGM musical Singin' in the Rain (1952) in which a preview of the fictional The Dueling Cavalier flops disastrously and again in Babylon (2022).
+The scene was parodied in the MGM musical Singin' in the Rain (1952), in which a preview of the fictional The Dueling Cavalier flops disastrously, and again in Babylon (2022).

-Director King Vidor speculated that the late Rudolph Valentino, Gilbert's main rival for romantic leads in the silent era, probably would have suffered the same fate in the talkie era had he lived.
-Gilbert's inept phrasing, his "dreadful enunciation" and the "inane" script as the genuine sources of his poor performance, that drew "titters" from audiences.
+Director King Vidor speculated that, had he lived, the late Rudolph Valentino, Gilbert's main rival for romantic leads in the silent era, probably would have suffered the same fate in the talkie era.
+It was Gilbert's inept phrasing, his "dreadful enunciation" and the "inane" script as the genuine sources of his poor performance, that drew "titters" from audiences.